-- 4.1 Describe a variety of forms of energy (e.g., heat, chemical, light) and the changes that occur in objects when they interact with those forms of energy. - a.
-Energy exists in various forms: heat, electric, sound, chemical, mechanical, light - b.
-Energy can be transferred from one place to another. - c.
-Some materials transfer energy better than others (heat and electricity). - d.
-Understand energy and matter interact: water is evaporated by the Sun's heat; a bulb is lighted by means of electrical current; a musical instrument is played to produce sound; dark colors may absorb light, light colors may reflect light. - e.
-Understand electricity travels in a closed circuit. - f.
-Introduce heat can be released in many ways, for example, by burning, rubbing (friction), or combining one substance with another. - 4.2 Observe the way one form of energy can be transferred into another form of energy present in common situations (e.g., mechanical to electrical energy, chemical to heat energy). - a.
-Understand every day events involve one form of energy being changed to another. - Animals convert food to heat and motion - The Sun's energy warms the air and water - b.
-Humans utilize interactions between matter and energy - Understand chemical to electrical, light, and heat: battery and bulb - Introduce electrical to sound (eg., doorbell buzzer) - Introduce mechanical to sound (eg., musical instruments, clapping)
+- 3.1 Observe and describe properties of materials using appropriate tools. - 3.1e The material(s) an object is made up of determines some specific properties of the object (conductivity, magnetism).
+Properties can be observed or measured with tools such as magnets and circuit testers. - 4.1 Describe a variety of forms of energy (e.g. heat, chemical, light) and the changes that occur in objects when they interact with those forms of energy. - 4.1a Energy exists in various forms: heat, electric, sound, chemical, mechanical, light. - 4.1b Energy can be transferred from one place to another. - 4.1c Some materials transfer energy better than others (heat and electricity). - 4.1d Energy and matter interact (a bulb is lighted by means of electrical current). - 4.1e Electricity travels in a closed circuit. - 4.1g Interactions with forms of energy can either be helpful or harmful. - 4.2 Observe the way one form of energy can be transferred into another form of energy present in common situations (e.g., mechanical to electrical energy). - 4.2b Humans utilize interactions between matter and energy. - Chemical to electrical, light and heat: battery and bulb. - 5.1 Describe the effects of common forces (pushes and pulls) of objects, such as those caused by magnetism. - 5.1e Magnetism is a force that may attract or repel certain materials.